JoeQuigley1/PP3-Japan-Quiz/README.md

 ### Feedback
  + - Give a rating out of 10 on the quiz.
  + - Comment on the quiz with a max of 200 characters.

+# Fututre Features

+## Interactive Scoreboard
++ - I would like to implement a scoreboard which the user can scroll through.

+## Password locked Username
++ - A password locked username would allow the user to repeat the quiz and try to improve.

+## Devlope the questions further
++ - I would like to add a different categories feature.
+This would allow the user to test their knowledge on specific topic relating to Japan.